The best way to start this discussion is to answer the following question: What is feedback in the workplace?

 Besides the pay raise, obviously…

-Your employees should know whether they’re doing a good job, fulfilling the expectations, and are on the right track to hitting the pre-planned goals.
+Your employees should know whether they’re doing a good job, fulfilling the expectations as written down in their contract or employee handbook, and are on the right track to hitting the pre-planned goals.
 The same applies when things are not going so well.

 Also, taking into account your employees genuinely care about their job, they’ll seek solutions on how they can do better and improve, and using proper types of feedback is one of the most positive ways to improve work performance.

 If you gave them constructive feedback they wouldn’t have to look further than their workplace.
-Employees want to know the truth, they want to be evaluated in a constructive and accurate way.
+Employees want to know the truth, they want to be evaluated constructively and accurately.

-As Noah Kagan, Chief Sumo at Sumo.com claims in one of his latest Noah Kagan Presents podcast episode:
+As Noah Kagan, Chief Sumo at Sumo.com claims in one of his latest Noah Kagan Presents podcast episodes: